GoogleCloudPlatform/microservices-demo/CONTRIBUTING.md

 Contributions to Online Boutique must be accompanied by a Contributor License Agreement (CLA).
 You (or your employer) retain the copyright to your contribution.
-The CLA simply gives us permission to use and redistribute your contributions as part of the project.
+The CLA gives us permission to use and redistribute your contributions as part of the project.
 Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.